 Vietnam Sets World Record With Dazzling Drone Show Featuring 10,500 Drones

+(MENAFN- Dubai PR Network) data-text="Vietnam sets world record with dazzling drone show featuring 10,500 drones" data-link=" sets world record with dazzling drone show featuring 10,500 drones" class="whatsapp" HO CHI MINH CITY, VIETNAM - Media OutReach Newswire - 4 May 2025 A standout moment in the celebrations marking the 50th anniversary of the Liberation of the South and National Reunification (April 30, 1975 April 30, 2025) was an extraordinary drone light show that lit up the skies over Ho Chi Minh City, Vietnam, on April 28.

 The drone light show in Ho Chi Minh City on April 28 featured an impressive fleet of 10,500 drones.
-Photo: Nguyễn Thế Dương
+Photo: Nguy?n Th?
+Duong

 Featuring an impressive fleet of 10,500 drones, the performance dazzled spectators with vibrant, emotionally charged visuals that transformed the night sky and left an indelible impression on both locals and visitors.

 The show dazzled spectators with vibrant, emotionally charged visuals that left an indelible impression on both locals and visitors.
-Photo: Nguyễn Thế Dương
+Photo: Nguy?n Th?
+Duong

 The show was produced by Prowtech International Vina Joint Stock Company in partnership with domestic and international collaborators.
 More than a large-scale entertainment showcase, the spectacle embodied Vietnam's spirit of innovation, resilience, and bold ambition in the digital era.